rustfoundation/foundation.rust-lang.org/grants/hardship-grants.md

 ### Detail

 We understand that members of the Rust community may suffer from financial hardship from time to time, which can lead to food and accommodation insecurity.
-The Hardship Grants programme is aimed at providing short-term financial support to those active members of the community most in need of help.
+The Hardship Grants programme is aimed at providing short-term financial support to those active maintainers of the Rust Project most in need of help.

 * Applicants will be able to apply for amounts of between $500 and $1,500 USD.
 * Individuals will be eligible for a maximum of two Hardship Grants in a calendar year.